isomerpages/gb-assist/pages/solutionrepo/solution152.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Subscription / Leasing
+Direct Purchase,Hire Purchase,Subscription / Leasing

 #### Support Level
 80% for SMEs <br>
-N.A. for non-SMEs
+80% for non-SMEs

 #### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Grant Cap: Up to S$40,000 per unit

 #### Contact Information
-Appz Inc Pte Ltd<br>https://getrevopos.com/<br>Email: sales@appzinc.biz<br>Tel: +65 6815 5808
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.